Programs and Events

 Mr. Oluyemi Orimolade, representing the Microsoft Africa Development Center, discussed real-world implications and strategies for workforce adaptation to AI.
 He emphasized the necessity of proactive skill development, continuous learning, and ethical considerations, urging organizations to focus on results and outcomes rather than traditional metrics.
 Mr. Oluyemi underscored the role of public-private partnerships in fostering an agile and future-ready workforce.

-WAPS Program (Mr. LRemi Dairo, Moderator)
+WAPS Program (Mr. Remi Dairo, Moderator)

 9th KSF Event — December 5, 2024, Thursday